bajax/scratchy/readme.md

 Each user has a pseudonym and email.
 I'll add a short bio, a form where you can put links to other websites and MAYBE an avatar/cover image.
 Other than that, the user page will consist of a gallery of images they've saved there.

+I'm on the fence about whether to support such features as likes.
+Maybe I should just make this stuff sharable on Twitter/FB/Gnusocial and let them handle the social features.

 ### Anonymity
 I think anonymity is important.
 I don't think it encourages bad behavior-- at least not any more than forcing everyone to use their real names.
 When you're anonymous, you're more likely to tell the truth, create things that you wouldn't if you had to have some kind of traceable identity attached.

 That being said, it's important to be able to keep out disruptive influences, so I'll be putting a lot of effort into rate limiting, IP address and range banning, and sharing information between server instances.
-All optional and left up to the instance admin of course.
+If you really *must* require registration, that will be supported as well.
+Everything is optional and left up to the instance admin.

 ### WebGL
 Rendering will be handled by WebGL.
 Most people have that at least.